What classes will prepare me for law school?

 Selecting schools to which to apply is a process you should approach thoughtfully.
 Research schools and individual programs well, considering your interests and how they will be served by a particular program.
 Just because a school is reputable does not mean that it is a good fit for you.

 You can begin developing your school list based on your GPA and LAST scores.
-Be realistic, as well as optimistic, about your credentials, and apply to a well-balanced list of schools.
+Be realistic, as well as aspirational, about your credentials, and apply to a well-balanced list of schools.
 Do not apply to schools you know you would not attend if admitted.
 But do be strategic in your choices and reflect well on where you stand and what you aim to accomplish with a legal education.
+The Resources section of our webiste presents a range of authoritative resources to help you explore schools.

 When should I take the LSAT?